nishuR31/nishuR31/README.md

 <div align="center"><img src="https://readme-typing-svg.demolab.com?font=Roboto+Mono&size=50&duration=3000&pause=2000&color=8A2BE2&center=true&delay=2000&vCenter=true&width=3500&repeat=true&background=00000000&lines=THIS+IS+MY+GITHUB+PAGE+AND+I+THANK+EVERYONE+WHO+HELPED+ME+SOMEWHERE+IN+MY+LIFE+AND+MADE+THE+WHAT+I+AM+TODAY" alt="THIS IS MY GITHUB PAGE AND I THANK EVERYONE WHO HELPED ME SOMEWHERE IN MY LIFE AND MADE THE WHAT I AM TODAY."></div>
 <br>

-<h3> I am a dedicated student with a strong passion for web development and programming, driven by a desire to create innovative digital solutions and continuously improve their technical skills.
+<h3>I am a dedicated student and a developer with a strong passion for development and programming skills, driven by a desire to create innovative digital solutions and continuously improve their technical skills.
 </h3>

-<h3>I'm currently learning HTML, CSS, JavaScript for frontend development.
-On the backend, I'm diving into Node.js and databases like SQL.
-I'm also expanding my knowledge in Python and have basic knowledge in C.</h3>
+<h3>I'm currently learning development.
+I'm also expanding my knowledge in Javascript, Typescript and have basic knowledge in C, Rust, HTML, CSS, Tailwind.</h3>

 <br>
 <br>